 In recognition of the importance of scientific discovery as a critical mission of the ACVIM, all Residency Training Programs shall include an assessable period of instruction and/or participation in creative scholarship that will foster an appreciation of, competency in, and contribution to the knowledge base of their respective specialty and which will support their development as clinician scientists.
+This requirement must be completed by the end of the residency and for completion of credentialing requirements (awarding of board certification); however is it possible to register for and take the specialty examination prior to completion of this requirement.

 This requirement is fulfilled through satisfactory completion of the following:

-D.2.d.1 Journal Club: Routine and regular participation in a critical review of the literature, e.g. journal club; an eighty (80) hours minimum during the residency training program.

-D.2.d.2 Additional Options: In addition to the Journal Club requirement, which is essential to all residencies, successful completion of any one of the options listed below will fill the remainder of the requirements for Section D.2d

-- Successful completion of at least two (2) of three (3) short courses/workshops recognized by the ACVIM and covering the following subjects: - Critical evaluation of the veterinary medical/biomedical literature - Grant-writing - Study design and participation in clinical trials - These courses may be offered at the ACVIM Forum (where they will be identified as appropriate courses in the Grid), as on-line courses, or at other institutions. - Documented (by a letter from the Resident Advisor) submission of a grant proposal - Acceptance and presentation at a scientific meeting of an abstract (either oral or poster) of original work.
+- D.2.d.1 Journal Club: Routine and regular participation in a critical review of the literature, e.g. journal club; an eighty (80) hours minimum during the residency training program. - D.2.d.2 Additional Options: In addition to the Journal Club requirement, which is essential to all residencies, successful completion of any one of the options listed below will fill the remainder of the requirements for Section D.2.d - Successful completion of at least two (2) of three (3) short courses/workshops recognized by the ACVIM and covering the following subjects: - Critical evaluation of the veterinary medical/biomedical literature - Grant-writing - Study design and participation in clinical trials - These courses may be offered at the ACVIM Forum (where they will be identified as appropriate courses in the Grid), as on-line courses, or at other institutions.

-- Documented completion (by a letter from the Resident Advisor) of a prospective research program pertinent to the candidate's specialty. - Documented completion (by a letter from the Resident Advisor) of a retrospective research project pertinent to their specialty. - Documented completion (by a letter from the Resident Advisor) of graduate coursework in biostatistics, research methods, and/or research ethics.
+- Documented (by a letter from the Resident Advisor) submission of a grant proposal - Acceptance and presentation at a scientific meeting of an abstract (either oral or poster) of original work. - Documented completion (by a letter from the Resident Advisor) of a prospective research program pertinent to the candidate's specialty. - Documented completion (by a letter from the Resident Advisor) of a retrospective research project pertinent to their specialty. - Documented completion (by a letter from the Resident Advisor) of graduate coursework in biostatistics, research methods, and/or research ethics.